-Finishing an in-ground swimming pool with tile is by far the most complicated and expensive outdoor tiling project you can undertake.
-You could spend anywhere from $2,000 on the low end to $70,000 on the high end for the material and labor to tile or retile your pool.
+FFinishing an in-ground swimming pool with tile is by far the most complicated and expensive outdoor tiling project you can undertake.
+Pool tiles can cost anywhere from $2,000 on the low end to $70,000 on the high end for the material and labor.

 As with other projects, the exact cost will depend on square footage and the material of tile used.
 That’s why the cost varies so significantly.

 |POOL SIZE||COST TO TILE|

 Think big picture when budgeting for your outdoor tile installation project and when communicating your needs to your contractor.
 What will you (or the pros you hire) need to do to prepare the site?
 How will the new hardscape fit into the rest of your landscape?

 By factoring in these considerations now, you’ll prevent surprise extra costs later when you break ground on your project.
 You’re much less likely to blow your budget if you prepare for everything you might end up paying for.

 If you want to give an existing tile feature a makeover, the first step is removing the old tile.
 Your tile installer should be able to remove tile for an extra $2 to $4 per square foot.